ljchen17/Dotify/README.md

-## INFO 448 HW 3 - Dotify Androiod App
+## INFO 448 HW 4 - Dotify Androiod App
 ### Lizzy Chen

 ### A. Briefly describes the app

 Built on Andriod Stuido, this application aims to eventually provide musics from record labels and media companies.
 So far the application has a couple of functions developed as listed below:
-1. A list of songs' names, artists and album icons (small album image) when initialzing the app
+1. When initializing the app, the app will send an HTTP GET request to some url and receive the data provided.
+With the data, the app will show a list of songs' names, artists and album icons (small album image)

 2. “Shuffle” button that can shuffle the order the list when clicked